LinuxCzar

 Professional Experience

-DevOps Observability Architect
+Sr. Principal DevOps Observability Architect

 Palo Alto Networks, Raleigh, NC | December 2020 - Present

-• Created a migration plan away from a SignalFx metric solution with custom agents to a Cloud Native approach with Prometheus, Spring Framework, and Micrometer.
+• Created a migration plan away from a SignalFx metric solution with custom agents to a Cloud Native approach with Prometheus, Thanos, Spring Framework, and Micrometer.

 • Initiated an Alert Review process to address alert fatigue and discover on going and unnoticed customer facing issues.